AlexandreAero/Convertor.io/README.md

 # Convertor.io

-A very simple decimal to binary convertor
+A very simple decimal to binary and hexadeciaml convertor